AkankshaAI/AkankshaAI/README.md

 - 👨‍💻 A huge AI ML and Cloud Enthusiast

-- ⚡ Web developer and into Open Source
+- ⚡ Front End Web developer and into Open Source

 <h3 align="left">Connect with me:</h3>
 <p align="left">